 Although uncommon, mirror go is certainly not unheard of in professional play.
 Some players try it once or twice, some even use it regularly.
 Some examples:

-- Go Seigen played mirror go against Kitani Minoru in 1929 in the first game ever, see Kitani Go First Game.
+- Go Seigen played mirror go against Kitani Minoru in 1929 in their first game ever, see Kitani Go First Game.

 - Fujisawa Hosai played mirror go against Sugiuchi Masao in 1961 (Meijin, round 1).
 See Hosai Masao - Two Ladders Mirror Go.